Kshitijknk07/Golem/README.md

 ## Extending Golem

 - **Plugins**: Implement the `CheckPlugin` interface in Go and register your plugin for custom health checks.
-- **Storage**: Only in-memory storage is included.
+- **Storage**: SQLite storage is included.
 Add your own persistent backend if needed.

 ---

 ## Limitations

-- **No persistent storage**: All data is lost when the server restarts.
-- **No authentication**: The dashboard and API are open by default.
 - **Single-node**: No clustering or distributed features.

 ---